-14.22.1 We recognise that all matters relating to child protection are confidential.

-- 14.22.2 The Headteacher or Designated Safeguarding Lead will disclose personal information about a student to other members of staff on a need to know basis only. - 14.22.3 However, all staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - 14.22.4 When considering sharing information the staff will: - 14.22.4.1 Remember that GDPR is not a barrier to sharing information, it provides the framework - 14.22.4.2 Be open & honest with the person from the outset about how information may be shared - 14.22.4.3 Seek advice, do not fail to share information because you are unsure what to do - 14.22.4.4 Share with consent where appropriate & respect the wishes of those who refuse consent unless you believe that there is a risk of harm to child if the information is not shared - 14.22.4.5 Consider safety and well-being of the child and base information sharing decisions on this - 14.22.4.6 Ensure all information shared is Necessary, Proportionate, Relevant, Accurate, Timely & Secure.
-Ensure any third party or hearsay information is identified and that you have consent to share it - 14.22.4.7 Keep a record of your decision and reasons for it.
-Record what you have shared, with whom and the purpose. - 15 Supervisory arrangements for the management of out of school hours' activities. - 15.20 We will aim to protect children from abuse and team members from false allegations by adopting the following guidelines: - 15.21 All clubs and child minders must have appropriate Ofsted registration. - 15.22 All clubs independent of the school must have their own child protection policy & procedure in line with the school's - 15.23 The club will keep a register of all children attending the activities and give a copy to the school. - 15.24 The club will keep a register of all team members (both paid staff members and volunteers) and ensure they meet the requirements of the DBS. - 15.25 Registers will include arrival and departure times. - 15.26 The club will keep a record of all sessions including monitoring and evaluation records. - 15.27 The team members will record any unusual events on an accident/incident form. - 15.28 Written consent from a parent or guardian will be obtained for every child attending the activities. - 15.29 Team members should not be alone with a child, although we recognise that there may be times when this may be necessary or helpful; in such circumstances another adult should be told. - 15.30 Team members may escort children of the same sex to the toilet but are not expected to 'Following Christ we reach our goals'
+- 15.28 St Edward's will ensure that we keep up-to-date personal data records of all the children by regularly reminding parents to inform us of any change in family circumstances and requesting an annual update. - 15.29 Confidentiality and information sharing - 15.30 We recognise that all matters relating to child protection are confidential. - 15.31 The Headteacher or Designated Safeguarding Lead will disclose personal information about a student to other members of staff on a need to know basis only. - 15.32 However, all staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - 15.33 When considering sharing information the staff will: - 15.34 Remember that GDPR is not a barrier to sharing information, it provides the framework - 15.35 Be open & honest with the person from the outset about how information may be shared - 15.36 Seek advice, do not fail to share information because you are unsure what to do - 15.37 Share with consent where appropriate & respect the wishes of those who refuse consent unless you believe that there is a risk of harm to child if the information is not shared - 15.38 Consider safety and well-being of the child and base information sharing decisions on this - 15.39 Ensure all information shared is Necessary, Proportionate, Relevant, Accurate, Timely & Secure.
+Ensure any third party or hearsay information is identified and that you have consent to share it - 15.40 Keep a record of your decision and reasons for it.
+Record what you have shared, with whom and the purpose. - 16 Supervisory arrangements for the management of out of school hours' activities. - 16.20 We will aim to protect children from abuse and team members from false allegations by adopting the following guidelines: - 16.21 All clubs and child minders must have appropriate Ofsted registration. - 16.22 All clubs independent of the school must have their own child protection policy & procedure in line with the school's. - 16.23 The club will keep a register of all children attending the activities and give a copy to the school. - 16.24 The club will keep a register of all team members (both paid staff members and volunteers) and ensure they meet the requirements of the DBS. - 16.25 Registers will include arrival and departure times. - 16.26 The club will keep a record of all sessions including monitoring and evaluation records. - 16.27 The team members will record any unusual events on an accident/incident form. - 16.28 Written consent from a parent or guardian will be obtained for every child attending the activities. - 16.29 Team members should not be alone with a child, although we recognise that there may be times when this may be necessary or helpful; in such circumstances another adult should be told.